Skip to content

 Branched chain fatty acids (BCFA) are mostly saturated fatty acids (SFA) with one or more methyl branches on the carbon chain.
 They are found in breast milk, and also in infant meconium, however relatively little is understood about their effects on physiological function, other than to say that low levels have been reported in IBS and IBD (Inflammatory Bowel Disease) patients.

 The strain of acidophilus used in this study (L.acidophilus NCFM®) is thought to be the most researched strain of acidophilus in the world, and has been proven to survive gastric acidity and biliary salts and to adhere to the intestinal wall and colonise there.
 Perhaps we can now add the fact that, in the presence of a prebiotic, this strain has been shown to increase BCFA levels in the gut, to its impressive array of beneficial functions!
 Healthcare professionals can learn more about Lactobacillus acidophilus NCFM® on the Probiotics Database.
-L.acidophilus NCFM® can be found in OptiBac 'For every day EXTRA Strength' and 'For every day MAX'.
+L.acidophilus NCFM® can be found in Optibac Every Day EXTRA and Every Day MAX.

 The fact that this study did not show any increase in short chain fatty acid levels following the synbiotic supplementation can be explained by the fact that SCFAs are predominantly secreted by anaerobic bacteria, such as Bifidobacteria (rather than Lactobacilli) as they ferment prebiotic fibres in the colon.